shafaqarefin/Manamai-PO-Extraction/README.md

 ```bash
 uv run -m src.main
 ```
+Notes:
+**Run the main function in src/main.py  if you want to the whole program to run

+**To get in JSON format simply run convert_to_excel_format funciton which wil return a list of dictionaries where each dictionary contains each json

 **Check newly created output folder in root directory which contains all excel files saved using the first id of each pdf in data folder**